evoknow/mug/README.md

 * --tag title | playlist <tag> ..... tag the named title or playlist
 * --xtag title | playlist <tag>..... removes the named tag from song or playlist
 * --dups remove..................... creates remove-dups.sh script that you can run to delete dups (BE CAREFUL!
 USE AT OWN RISK!)
+* --next tag | title ............... queues the song to play next
+* --purge tag | title .............. removes a song by title or tag from database (not the actual mp3 file)
+* --rmfile tag | title ............. deletes actual MP3 files matching the tag or title

 ## TODO ##
 1. Playlist support: --delete <playlist> <tag> .. delete a song from the playlist or entire playlist